No action taken on West Liberty president’s alleged plagiarized speeches

 OHIO COUNTY, W.Va.
-(WTRF)- A top story we’re following surrounding West Liberty University President Dr. W. Franklin’s plagiarism allegations… WLU Board of Governors went into an executive session tonight, but walked out with no new information.
+(WTRF)- Following the surrounding of West Liberty University President Dr. W. Franklin’s plagiarism allegations the WLU Board of Governors went into an executive session, but walked out with no new information.

 The President himself has since released his own apology statement as well.

-In the meantime, the board is taking the matter discussed during tonight’s executive session up to human resources before they move forward.
+In the meantime, the board is taking the matter discussed during the executive session up to human resources before they move forward.